tphan022/rshell/README.md

 Anything that appears after a # will be considered a COMMENT, meaning `echo ILIKEPIZZA; # echo ILIKEPIE` will echo ILIKEPIZZA but will not echo ILIKEPIE because everything after # is ignored by the shell.

 ## BuiltIns
-The only current working built in is `exit`, which will exit the program.
+The first built in is `exit`, which will exit the program.
 This command can be chained using the connectors also.

+The second built in is the test command, which, depending on the flag, will check if the file/directory exists. `-e` and no flag will check if the target is a file **OR** directory. `-f` will check if the target is a regular file. `-d` will check if the target is a directory.

+The test case has several ways of implementations:

+    test main.cpp
+    test -e main.cpp
+    [ main.cpp ]
+    [ -e main.cpp ]

+`-e` can be replaced with the other two flags and the brackets **need** to have spacing between the arguments otherwise the command breaks.

 ## Bugs
-1.A current bug is that # will only work if it is not connected to any argument so that:
+1. A current bug is that # will only work if it is not connected to any argument so that:

     echo hello; # echo world